thephpleague/omnipay/README.md

 # Credit Card / Payment Form Input

-User form input will be directed to a [Tala\CreditCard](https://github.com/adrianmacneil/tala-payments/blob/master/src/Tala/CreditCard.php) object.
+User form input is directed to a [Tala\CreditCard](https://github.com/adrianmacneil/tala-payments/blob/master/src/Tala/CreditCard.php) object.
 This provides a safe way to accept user input.

 The `CreditCard` object has the following fields:

 * firstName